-After initially stopping at Bursa for a year, the emigrants moved to Rashadiya (now Gunekoy) to join Shaykh Sharufiddin’s uncle, Shaykh Abu Muhammad al-Madani, where they built a mosque and established a Sufi community.
+After initially stopping at Bursa for a year, the emigrants moved to Rashadiya (now Gunekoy) in Turkey, to join Shaykh Sharufiddin’s uncle, Shaykh Abu Muhammad al-Madani, where they built a Mosque and established a Sufi community.

-Shaykh Abdullah’s father passed away when he was thirteen, so he then worked to support his mother.
-He married when he was fifteen and six months after his marriage, he was ordered by Shaykh Sharifuddin to enter into seclusion for five years.
+Shaykh Abdullah’s father passed away when he was thirteen, after which he worked to support his mother.
+He married when he was fifteen.
+Six months after his marriage, he was ordered by Shaykh Sharifuddin to enter into seclusion for five years.
 This seclusion was in a cave, deep in a large forest, high on a snow covered mountain, where one person served him seven olives and two ounces of bread each day.

 When Shaykh Abdullah emerged from this seclusion, at the age of twenty, he was conscripted into the Turkish Army.
-He was sent to the Battle of Safar Barlik in the Dardanelles, where he was shot through the heart but miraculously survived, experiencing elevated spiritual states while close to death.
+He was sent to the Battle of Safar Barlik in the Dardanelles, where he was shot through the heart but miraculously survived, experiencing elevated spiritual states when he was close to death.
 Shaykh Abdullah entered another five year seclusion when he was thirty years old.

 Among the many people that visited him, was Gurdjieff, after he had recently arrived in Turkey after an arduous escape from Russia, at the time of the Communist Revolution.
 Shaykh Abdullah taught Gurdieff about the knowledge of the nine points, for which he later became well known.
 He also met John Bennett, the Englishman, who favourably recounted these meetings in his book, ‘Concerning Subud and Witness’.

-Afterwards Shaykh Abdullah moved from Alleppo to Homs and then to Damascus.
-He established an initial Centre in Damascus, bringing the Golden Chain of the Naqshbandi Order back to Damascus where Shaykh Khalid al-Baghdadi had previously had such a profound effect In the early 1800’s.
-Soon people of all walks of life began to crowd into this Centre with food being served to hundreds of people.
+Afterwards Shaykh Abdullah moved from Aleppo to Homs and then to Damascus.
+He established an initial Centre in Damascus, bringing the Golden Chain of the Naqshbandi Order back to Damascus where Shaykh Khalid al-Baghdadi had previously had such a profound effect in the early 1800’s.
+Soon people of all walks of life began to crowd into this Centre, with food being served to hundreds of people each day.

 After his earlier long seclusions, Shaykh Abdullah went into over twenty seclusions, that varied in length from forty days to one year.
 Some of these seclusions were made in Madinah, Damascus, Jordan and in Baghdad at the tomb of Abdul Qadir Gilani.
 With each seclusion, his spiritual power and rank were raised.

 He predicted the day he would die in 1973 and after passing away on this day, a doctor tried to revive him after he was clinically dead.
 He shocked and amazed the doctors and relatives present when he opened his eyes, put up his hand and asked for the doctor to stop.
-Four hundred thousand people came to his funeral prayers, as he laid in state at the Mosque of Muhiyiddin Ibn Arabi.
-His successor, Mawlana Shaykh Nazim prayed the funeral prayer and buried Shaykh Abdullah.
+Four hundred thousand people came to his funeral prayers, as he laid in state, at the Mosque of Muhiyiddin Ibn Arabi.
+His successor, Shaykh Nazim prayed the funeral prayer and oversaw the burial of Shaykh Abdullah.